 The cost for just the malaria test in this urgent care was $310 USD.

 Bottom, line, given that there are only 3 countries in Africa that are truly malaria free (Algeria, Mauritius and Morocco), we had many opportunities to get sick here.
 Somehow and thankfully I did not.
-However Rob’s experience has altered our thinking.
-Originally we thought that if we get malaria we will take the 3 day medication and get better.
-Now we will be taking Malarone prior to landing in Africa or other malaria prone areas.
+With Rob’s personal experience with malaria we had to really weigh out the question; malaria prevention or treatment?
+We now travel with test kits and Coartem in case we do get malaria and Rob is much more open to testing.

 We are eternally gratefully to the doctors and nurses in the Suli Urgent Care that helped Rob get better.
 The primary physician who was assigned to the case is still in contact with us, following up to make sure that Rob is OK.
 We were not expecting this type of level of care from rural Africa.
 And we were not expecting such a disappointing level of care from urban Spain.

-There are so many lessons learned from our travel story!
-So how to prevent malaria while traveling?
+There are so many lessons learned from our malaria travel story!
+Travel and malaria is an important consideration.
 Our future Africa travel itineraries will definitely include malarone, as well as the precautions which we were already taking – Deet, mosquito nets and being covered up as much as possible.
 Getting tested frequently while in malaria zones is something else that we will be doing at least twice a month.

-Do you have a travel story where you have had to overcome medical issues?
+Do you have a malaria travel story or one where you have had to overcome medical issues?
 We would love to hear from you so that we can learn from each other’s experiences!